hernantz/blog/content/the-branch-is-dead-short-live-the-branch.md

 >
 > <cite>[Ship of Theseus][1]</cite>.
 Wikipedia.

-The answer to the paradox is easy if a large portion of the ship is replaced at once, but it becomes more confusing if the change happens gradually, one plank at a time.
 The answer to the paradox seems to be related to how those changes are implemented.
+It is easy if a large portion of the ship is replaced at once, but it becomes more confusing if the change happens gradually, one plank at a time.

 On software projects, something similar occurs.
 There's a new requirement that implies many changes, could be a refactor, a redesign or a new feature, that